rbakosBTU/Group-6/README.md

 * Services => service.html
   * Catering
   * Home delivery
-* Creation of Style Sheet
+* Creation of Style Sheet(Partly to the pages for which I am accountable)
 * header.html
 * footer.html